 Depending on where you live, it seems that buying the best modern fabrics, correct interfacings, and the nicest bag hardware can be easy or difficult.
 It can be frustrating when you have a pattern you want to sew this week and don’t have the supplies.
-That’s why we all keep a healthy stash of fabrics and bag making supplies on hand – for when the urge takes us.
-If your husband disagrees, you send him to us and we’ll back you up!
+That’s why we all keep a healthy stash of fabrics and bag-making supplies on hand – for when the urge takes us.
+If your other half disagrees, you send them to us and we’ll back you up!

 Fabric – the face of the bag